HMS Teviot (1903): World War I

 In early 1914 after being displaced by G Class destroyers she was assigned to the 9th Destroyer Flotilla based at Chatham tendered to the depot ship St George.
 The 9th Flotilla was a Patrol Flotilla tasked with anti-submarine and counter mining patrols in the Firth of Forth area.
 By September 1914, she was deployed to Portsmouth and the Dover Patrol.
 Here she provided anti-submarine, counter mining patrols and defended the Dover Barrage.

 In August 1915 with the amalgamation of the 7th and 9th Flotillas, she was assigned to the 1st Destroyer Flotilla when it was redeployed to Portsmouth in November 1916.
 She was equipped with depth charges for employment in anti-submarine patrols, escorting of merchant ships and defending the Dover Barrage.
 In the spring of 1917 as the convoy system was being introduced the 1st Flotilla was employed in convoy escort duties for the English Channel for the remainder of the war.

 Disposition

 In 1919 she was paid off and laid up in reserve awaiting disposal.
 On 23 June 1919 she was sold to Thos.
-W. Ward of Sheffield for breaking at Morecombe, Lancashire.
+W. Ward of Sheffield for breaking at Morecambe, Lancashire.